 An estimated 225 million women around the world would like to delay or stop childbearing but are not using any method of contraception.
 In Africa, one in four women of reproductive age have an unmet need for modern contraception.
 This is due to many reasons, including limited information, limited access to contraception, and cultural or religious reasons.
 Supply chains often don’t extend to remote or rural areas, where families in extreme poverty tend to live.

 5. No government-provided pensions or social security benefits

 In some countries, the government doesn’t provide a pension or social security benefit, so parents must rely on their children to care for them in their old age.
 Couples may choose to have large families to ensure they are supported when they are older.
 For example, in India, children and grandchildren are legally required to provide food, accommodation and health care for their parents if their parent is unable to provide for themselves.

 6. Need for extra labour

-More than 70 per cent of the world’s poor live in rural areas, with most families depending on labour-intensive agriculture to survive.
+More than 70 per cent of people living in poverty around the world live in rural areas, with most families depending on labour-intensive agriculture to survive.
 In these communities, there can be a cultural expectation to have big families to provide extra labour.
 Usually, farmers who live off their harvest can’t afford to pay extra labourers; they can only depend on themselves and their children.
 For them, a large family might be the only assurance for survival.

 Religious beliefs may mean a family chooses not to use contraceptives.
 In Latin America, social norms and religious tradition mean family planning services aren’t always available to many communities.
 Affordable options for accessing contraception and health care for remote or rural communities are in short supply.